Trump Administration Executive Action Tracker

 Executive Order or Action

 Removing protections for transgender and nonbinary people: Requires that federal programs only recognize people as the gender they were assigned at birth.
+Bans transgender people from serving in the military.
 Removes protections for transgender and nonbinary individuals who already endure severe discrimination from all programs covered by the 1964 Civil Rights Act and other laws.
-Plaintiffs, represented by the ACLU, have sued arguing that the order is unconstitutional and violates the Administrative Procedure Act and seeking a permanent injunction.

 Pardons for offenses related to January 6: Blanket pardon for all individuals convicted of offenses, including violent offenses, during the January 6 assault on the U.S. Capitol.
 Signals that the Trump administration will accept political violence when violence promotes their interests.